List of summaries, consolidations and regulations

 The easement may permit, for example, the transporting of water, the laying of pipes or transmission lines, the disposal of sewage, the construction of spur tracks and snow fences, and similar rights.

-Easements may be registered in the Land Titles Registry office.
+Easements may be registered against titles to land in the Land Titles Registry.
 The rights are binding upon the land owner, his or her heirs, executors and administrators.

 The Act also provides for a process to protect the interests of parties who are not owners but that may have an interest in the land to be subject to the easement.